gwDistSys15/dist-sys-exercises/lec-3/discovery/report.md

 This queries the discovery server for a single source and destination unit pair and returns the host and port associated with it.
-Responds with a success (host port or "None." for not found) or failure as indicated below.
+Responds with a success (host port or "None." for not found) or failure with an optional reason as indicated below.

 ## Lookup Response